huawenyu/c-utils.vim/README.md

 # tracelog.vim
-use vim adding trace log to the source code
+use vim adding trace log to the source code.

 # QuickStart
 Assume we now locate our source top dir.